MagicMirrorOrg/MagicMirror/README.md

 ## Clone the repository
 1. Create a new folder
-2. In the new folder git clone this repo
+2. In the new folder git clone this repo (use the link)

 **If you already downloaded the repo and built locally, you can't use the same folder**